LKirst/lie-esl/checklists/LK_Checklist_Comment_B1.md

 - [ ] The comment ends in a **concluding paragraph**, which sums up the main points and restates the thesis statement in a new way.

+For the structure of a paragraph, see also the [checklist for writing a paragraph](checklists/LK_Checklist_Paragraph_A2.md).

 ### Language (60%)

 - [ ] You use the **first person** and **different verbs and phrases to express your opinion**.